Meluleki-Nhlabathi/Exam-Venue_System_Implement/README.md

 ## Team Members

--Helman Kokela
+1. Helman Kokela
--Meluleki Nhlabathi
+2. Meluleki Nhlabathi
--Sibusiso Mahlangu
+3. Sibusiso Mahlangu
--Alex Aphane
+4. Alex Aphane
--Ruth Mabena
+5. Ruth Mabena
--Gabisile Ncube
+6. Gabisile Ncube

 ## Group Project
 This project was developed as part of a university group assignment by a team of six students.